microsoft/vscode-react-native/README.md

 ## React Native for MacOS

+Please make sure that your development environment is configured properly in accordance with [the official system requirements](https://microsoft.github.io/react-native-windows/docs/rnm-dependencies).

+And follow [the official guide](https://microsoft.github.io/react-native-windows/docs/hermes#available-on-macos) to enable Hermes engine for a macOS application.

 ### MacOS Hermes debugging

-Please follow [the official guide](https://microsoft.github.io/react-native-windows/docs/hermes#available-on-macos) to enable Hermes engine for a macOS application.

 To debug a macOS Hermes application you can use `Debug macOS Hermes` debugging scenario: